-Raising $22.5 million, Liftit looks to expand its logistics services in Brazil, Mexico, Chile, and Ecuador – TechCrunch
+Raising $22.5 million, Liftit looks to expand its logistics services in Brazil, Mexico, Chile and Ecuador – TechCrunch

 The company recently hired a head of operations for Mexico and a head of operations for Brazil as it looks to double down on its success in both regions.

-Funding for the round was led by Cambridge Capital and included investments from the new Latin American focused firm H20 Capital along with AC Ventures, the venture arm of the 2nd largest coca-cola bottler in Latam; 10x Capital, Banyan Tree Ventures, Alpha4 Ventures, the lingerie brand Leonisa; and Mexico’s largest long haul trucking company, Grupo Transportes Monterrey.
-Individual investor, Jason Radisson the former chief operating officer of the on-demand ride hailing startup 99, also invested.
+Funding for the round was led by Cambridge Capital and included investments from the new Latin American-focused firm H20 Capital along with AC Ventures, the venture arm of the second-largest Coca-Cola bottler in LatAm; 10x Capital, Banyan Tree Ventures, Alpha4 Ventures, the lingerie brand Leonisa; and Mexico’s largest long-haul trucking company, Grupo Transportes Monterrey.
+Individual investor Jason Radisson, the former chief operating officer of the on-demand ride hailing startup 99, also invested.

 The new capital comes on top of Liftit’s $14.3 million Series A from some of the region’s top local investors.
 Firms like Monashees, Jaguar Ventures and NXTP Ventures all joined the International Finance Corp. in financing the company previously and all returned to back the company again with its new funding.